cockroachdb/docs/bytes.md

 ## Formats

-When inserting into a `BYTES` column, use either of the following byte escape formats:
+When inserting into a `BYTES` column, use any of the following formats:

 - 1 octet per byte: `b'\141\061\142\062\143\063'`
 - 2 hexadecimal digits per byte: `b'\x61\x31\x62\x32\x63\x33'`.
+- String literal: `'a1b2c3'`

 ## Size